react-navigation/react-navigation.github.io/versioned_docs/version-8.x/data-loading.md

 This is useful to implement "render-as-you-fetch" patterns, where the screen can suspend while reading data that the loader started fetching.
 If the screen is lazy loaded, the loader and the lazy loading of the screen run in parallel.

 This pattern is designed to work with React's Suspense and error boundaries.
-You can provide a Suspense fallback and an error boundary for your screens using [`screenLayout`](navigator.md#screen-layout) or [`layout`](screen.md#layout).
-If the loader throws an error, it will be caught by the nearest error boundary.
+You can provide a Suspense fallback and an error boundary for your screens using [`screenLayout`](navigator.md#screen-layout) or [`layout`](screen.md#layout) to show a loading UI while the screen is waiting for data or an error UI if the screen throws an error.

 ## Adding a loader to a screen